LucaFilipozzi/unique-id-filter/README.md

   parsed for traceId and parentId (parent's spanId)
 * traceId is propagated throughout the stack to group logging events
 * logging events must include traceId, parentId, and transactionId

+where the above uses a single request header, `x-request-id` to transport values through the tech stack.

+Finally, in the diagram below, strings such as "T2S1" might lead one to conclude that they include the value of T2.
+Not so.
+Each of these is just another UUID4 and "T2S1" is used as a short string for use in the diagram.
+(Perhaps using random short strings is more appropriate. - TODO)

 ```mermaid
 %%{